Button

 Segment buttons present the user with a number of options as buttons, with one taking a selected state.
 These are similar in a way to a radio group where only one choice may be selected a time and conveying the user’s choice.

-Buttons must be placed within a block-level element with class .hc-button-segment.
+.
 They can take any button variant class as well, but again should be uniform.